 LOCAL COASTAL PROGRAMS (LCPs).
 LCPs consisting of a land use plan and implementation plan are prepared by local governments and provide the standards for issuing coastal permits after approval by the Commission.
 Copies of LCP reports are available on request from the Commission office.
 The time limit shall be determined by the Chair..
 Copies of all correspondence will be provided to the Commission.

 NEW APPEALS.
 (Note: This agenda item requires an initial determination of whether the appeal raises a “substantial issue” and may not include a de novo public hearing on the merits of the project.)

 When staff recommends “substantial issue,” a public hearing on the question will only be held if 3 or more Commissioners ask for it.
 If three Commissioners do not request a hearing on “substantial issue” the matter automatically proceeds to de novo public hearing either at this or a later Commission meeting.
 If staff recommends “no substantial issue,” public testimony will be taken only on the question whether the appeal raises a “substantial issue.”
 Generally and at the discretion of the Chair, testimony is limited to 3 minutes total per side.

 If the Commission finds “substantial issue” and there is no staff recommendation on the merits of the project, the de novo hearing will be scheduled for a subsequent meeting.

 PERMIT AMENDMENTS or EXTENSIONS.
 Public hearing and action on requests to amend or extend permits previously issued by the Commission.

 RECONSIDERATIONS.
 Public hearing and action to reconsider previous actions.

 VOTING on APPLICATIONS.
 Hearing and action on coastal development permits continued from a previous meeting.
-The time limits are 5 minutes combined total time per side, and the applicant may reserve time for rebuttal.
+The time limit shall be determined by the Chair.
+The applicant may reserve time for rebuttal.